Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Salema was the easiest to place in a tighter room.
-The footprint kept the layout feeling open, and it nudged us into a more “sit in” posture instead of full sprawl.
-I used it as a daily command center—emails, quick breaks, short chats—and it stayed composed even with constant shifting.
-Jenna and Ethan focused on shared comfort, and the sofa didn’t feel wobbly when one person kept getting up and sitting back down.
-Because the collection is designed around modular pieces, it also feels like a practical starting point if you expect your layout to change.
-What it didn’t deliver was the instant, sink-in plushness of Cello.
+Salema was the easiest one to place in a tighter room.
+The shallower footprint kept the layout open and encouraged more of a sit-in posture than full sprawl.
+I used it for email, short breaks, and quick chats, and it stayed composed through constant shifting.
+Jenna and Ethan focused on shared comfort, and the sofa stayed stable when one person kept getting up.
+Because the collection is modular, it also felt like a practical starting point for layouts that may change later.
+What it never tried to be was the instant sink-in comfort play that Cello is.

 • What we liked